BrighterCommand/Docs/source/shared/WhyBrighter.md

 ## Type over Convention

 Brighter & Darker recognize that .NET is a statically typed language.
-A statically typed language creates clarity over the role of a class, typically using an interface or an abstract base class.
-This allows the compiler to support roles, as opposed to using naming conventions; Brighter embraces this, so the key classes that you need to implement have a role based interface and may have a base class that provides an implementation that provides default behavior for that interface.
+A statically typed language creates clarity over the role of a class, often using an interface or an abstract base class to indicate a role that the class plays.
+This allows the compiler to enforce passing a type that fulfils that role.
+Dynamic languages, that do not have a type system can at best use a naming convention.
+Brighter embraces the type system, so the key classes that you need to implement have a role based interface and may have a base class that provides an implementation that provides default behavior for that interface.

 For example, when you write a handler in Brighter you implement the interface **IHandleRequests** typically by inheriting from the base class **RequestHandler**; when you create a request for dispatch by the command processor, you implement the interface **IRequest** typically by inheriting from the base classes **Command** or **Event**.

 Some alternative .NET packages try to emulate a dynamic language, by using convention, such as naming patterns.
 These implementations tend to be overly influenced by frameworks from dynamic languages where type safety is not available.
-It often leads to "magic code" that is generated at compile time and a perverse reliance on class names to indicate role when type information is available.
+It often leads to "magic code" that is generated at compile time and/or a reliance on class names to indicate role.

-We don't believe that a messaging framework for a statically typed language should forego type safety; we make use of the type system to ensure correctness throughout.
+We don't believe that a messaging framework for a statically typed language should forego type safety; we make use of the type system to use the compiler to ensure correctness.

 ## Code over Configuration